dsergiodev/dsergiodev/README.md

 # Hello, I'm Daniel 👋

-- 🌍 I live in Natal - Rio Grande do Norte
+- 🌍 I live in Natal - Rio Grande do Norte - Brazil
 - 💻 I'm a Full Stack Developer
 - 🎯 Focused on web solutions and agile development